 Table of Contents

-Condo homeowners who wish to install solar panels must obtain approval from their estate’s Management Corporation Strata Title (MCST).
+Condo homeowners who wish to install solar panels for their residence must obtain approval from their estate’s Management Corporation Strata Title (MCST).
 Typically, this request may need to be addressed during your estate’s Annual General Meeting (AGM).
 It’s advisable to communicate with your MCST to clarify this process.
 In cases where the AGM has passed, you may need to wait a full year before obtaining the necessary permissions.

 Net Metering Limitations